slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'To invent, you need a good imagination and a pile of junk.' -- Thomas Edison*

 Creativity is a muscle - you have to practice it every day.
-Once creativity stays the same, it is no longer creative.
-Without new experiences, your soul rots.
+Once it stays the same, it's no longer creative.
+[Without new experiences, your soul rots](chapter_1_self.md#on-comfort-and-risk).

 > *'Good ideas are a numbers game.
 You need a lot of bad ones to get one good.'*

 > *'We can’t solve problems by using the same kind of thinking we used when we created them.'*

-> *'Moments of originality and moments of conformity.'*

 How to find ideas?
 Creativity is born out of free time, play and boredom lead to creativity.